zenorocha/zenorocha.com/talks/index.md

 # ~ 2012
 ---

-24 talks in 13 different cities.
+24 talks.
+13 different cities in 3 different countries.

 ## Liferay Retreat
 * *When:* December, 10